forgotten-pillar/fp-notes/content/doctrine/hermeneutics/the-principle-of-gods-revelation.md

 > 11. And Moses said unto God, Who am I, that I should go unto Pharaoh, and that I should bring forth the children of Israel out of Egypt?
 > 12. And he said, Certainly **I will be with thee**; and this shall be  a token unto thee, that I have sent thee: When thou hast brought forth the people out of Egypt, **ye shall serve God** upon this mountain.

-Initially it says that the Angel of the LORD appeared to Moses, but the conversation is held between Moses and the LORD (JHVH) Himself.
-When Stephan was recalling this conversation he emphasized the role of this Angel.
+Initially, it says that the Angel of the LORD appeared to Moses, but the conversation is held between Moses and the LORD (JHVH) Himself.
+When Stephen was recalling this conversation, he emphasized the role of this Angel.

 > [!bible] [Acts 7:30-38 - KJV](https://www.biblegateway.com/passage/?search=Acts+7:30-38&version=kjv)
 > 30. And when forty years were expired, **there appeared to him** in the wilderness of mount Sina **an angel of the Lord** in a flame of fire in a bush.